 While in the hospital, the plaintiff complained of concussive symptoms and underwent numerous tests.
 After his discharge, the plaintiff followed up with his primary care doctor complaining of continued headaches and trouble concentrating.
 His primary care doctor diagnosed him with Post Concussive Syndrome and referred him to a psychologist.
 The psychologist diagnosed him with Post-Traumatic Stress Disorder(PSTD) and anxiety.
 The plaintiff was still in treatment when his attorney made a $125,000 settlement demand based on $25,000 in medical bills.

 Alex was able to settle the case for only $30,000 before written discovery or before any depositions took place.
 He closed the file in eight weeks.
 He did not give up on liability, nor the curious nature of plaintiff’s PTSD diagnosis, as plaintiff himself worked as a paramedic.

-Alex’s intent with any new case assignment is to seek a quick, economical settlement if the opportunity presents itself.
+Alex’s intent with any new case assignment is to seek a quick, economical early settlement if the opportunity presents itself.
 Two months after this assignment, this claim was closed.